uebriges/cc_angular/README.md

 - UI
 - Securing environment variables/secrets
-- Catch case if server is not available
+- Catch problems if the backend is not available